One of the many Planet of Hats

-- The Mars city New Vegas in Babylon 5 is very heavily implied to be such a place, right down to the name.
+- The Mars city New Vegas is very heavily implied to be such a place, right down to the name.

 - The characters in Crusade come across a destroyed planet that supplementary material describes as being one for aliens.
 It was also mentioned that there's a "Disney Planet".

-- The late-1970's Buck Rogers TV series had an episode titled "Vegas in Space", I think they re-used the sets and props from Carillon on Battlestar Galactica (show made by the same people).
+- The late-1970's Buck Rogers TV series had an episode titled "Vegas in Space".
+They re-used the sets and props from Carillon on Battlestar Galactica (Classic) (the shows were made by the same people).

-- The planet Midnight on Doctor Who, a planet made of beautiful gems and amazing sights, but deadly to anyone who touched it's sunlight.
+- The planet Midnight, a planet made of beautiful gems and amazing sights, but deadly to anyone who touched its sunlight.
 Naturally, humanity built a resort there.
 And naturally for the Doctor, things go horribly wrong...

 - The planet Argolis in "The Leisure Hive".
 The only facility on the planet is the eponymous hive; a high-end resort attracting tourists from across the galaxy.

 - The Red Dwarf episode "Back to Reality" mentions The Planet of the Nymphomanics.

 - Farscape.
 The crew of Moya are basically kicked off the ship by Pilot due to their constant bickering so they take a sojourn on LoMo, called a pleasure planet in-universe.
 As usual, they manage to get in trouble.